 - have been either during the whole of the twelve months before the day of nomination, or the day of election, resided in the parish or within three miles of it or occupied as owner or tenant any land or premises therein or had principal or only place of work there.

 It is therefore possible to sit on more than one council.

 How can I get involved, how can I find out more?

-If you would like to be considered by the Council for co-option, please complete an application form.
-This will help members of the Council in making nominations from which to select a new member of the Council.
+If you would like to be considered by the Council for co-option, please complete the application form.
+This will help members of the Council in the co-option process.
+These are non-remunerated positions.

 Zoë Dean, Locum Chief Officer, Neston Town Council.

 To request a co-option application form please contact: